-Here’s a summary of its pros and cons to help you decide if it’s the best diet plan for you.
+Here’s a summary of the pros and cons of the Galveston Diet to help you decide if it’s the best diet plan for you.

-It Prizes Healthy Eating Habits
+It Prioritizes Healthy Eating Habits

 Most importantly, the Galveston Diet advocates consuming whole foods, healthy fats, and lots of vegetables.
 It also promotes preparing and cooking your own meals and snacks, which I’m a big fan of.

 It Addresses Changes in Metabolism

 Another key point is that as we age, our metabolisms slow down.
 For that reason, it’s best that we eat less and move more.

 It Currently Lacks Proof of Success

-Presently, there’s little research that proves it’s successful for weight loss.
+Presently, there’s little research that proves its success for weight loss.
 A nutrition plan like the Mediterranean diet may be just as effective, if not more; it also doesn’t eliminate as many foods.

 It Can Get Expensive

 While limiting animal proteins to grass-fed options is a nice ideal, the price tag isn’t attainable for everyone.
 I’d prefer encouraging more co-ops or community gardens with sponsors for financial support to increase food quality and affordability for everyone.
 The same can go for produce, dairy, and grains.

-Sure, it’s always smart go for the highest-quality food you can afford.
+Sure, it’s always smart to go for the highest-quality food you can afford.
 However, if costs are too high, I suggest buying less expensive protein, trimming the fat, and practicing portion control.
 While it may not be a Galveston Diet-approved method, it can still help you manage your weight.